corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 net.corda.finance.contracts.asset.CommercialPaper
 ```

+Before you add `exclude_whitelist.txt` or `include_whitelist.txt` files, refer to [contract constraints](https://docs.corda.net/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.html) to understand different constraint types.

-## Modifying a bootstrapped network
+## Modify a bootstrapped network

-The Network Bootstrapper is provided as a development tool for setting up Corda networks for development and testing.
+The Network Bootstrapper is a tool for setting up Corda networks for development and testing.
+Functionality for making changes is limited.
+You can:
-There is some limited functionality which can be used to make changes to a network, but for anything more complicated consider
-using a Network Map server.

-When running the Network Bootstrapper, each `node-info` file needs to be gathered together in one directory.
-If
+* Add a new node to the network.
+* Update the contract whitelist for bootstrapped networks.

+If you need to make more complicated changes, use a [Network Map server](network/network-map.md).

+Make sure all `node-info` files are in one directory when running the Network Bootstrapper.
+If you are running
-the nodes are being run on different machines you need to do the following:
+the nodes on different machines:

-* Copy the node directories from each machine into one directory, on one machine
+1. Copy the node directories from each machine into one directory, on one machine.
-* Depending on the modification being made (see below for more information), add any new files required to the root directory
+2. Add any new files required to the root directory.
-* Run the Network Bootstrapper from the root directory
+3. Run the Network Bootstrapper from the root directory.
-* Copy each individual node’s directory back to the original machine
+4. Copy each individual node’s directory back to the original machines.

-The Network Bootstrapper cannot dynamically update the network if an existing node has changed something in their node-info,
+The Network Bootstrapper cannot dynamically update the network if an existing node has changed something in their `node-info`,
-e.g. their P2P address.
-For this the new node-info file will need to be placed in the other nodes’ `additional-node-infos` directory.
+such as their P2P address.
+You will need to place the updated `node-info` in the other nodes’ `additional-node-infos` directory.
-If the nodes are located on different machines, then a utility such as [rsync](https://en.wikipedia.org/wiki/Rsync) can be used
+If the nodes are located on different machines, you can use a utility such as [rsync](https://en.wikipedia.org/wiki/Rsync)
-so that the nodes can share node-infos.
+so the nodes can share `node-info`.

 ### Adding a new node to the network

-Running the Bootstrapper again on the same network will allow a new node to be added and its
-node-info distributed to the existing nodes.
+You can add a new node and distribute its `node-info` to the existing nodes on the network by running the Network Bootstrapper twice.

-As an example, if we have an existing bootstrapped network, with a Notary and PartyA and we want to add a PartyB, we
+In this example, you have an existing bootstrapped network.
+It consists of a notary and Party A, and you'd like to add Party B.

-can use the Network Bootstrapper on the following network structure:
+First, run the Network Bootstrapper as usual.
+Your network structure will look like this:

 ```none
 .